apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 Without changing default transformation rules, you can still view the Metrics dashboard.
 However, if you want to view pre-built dashboards, the following transformation rules, especially "Type/Bug", should be added.<br/>

-Each Bitbucket repo has at most ONE set of transformation rules.
+Each BitBucket repo has at most ONE set of transformation rules.

 #### Issue Tracking

 - TODO: the issues with selected states can be recognized not start issues.

-- IN-PROGRESS: Same as "TODO".
-- DONE: Same as "TODO".
-- OTHER: Same as "TODO".
+- IN-PROGRESS: The issues statuses that indicate an issue is work in progress.
+- DONE: The issue statuses that indicate an issue is completed.
+- OTHER: Other issues statuses that can not be mapped to the above three statuses.

 #### CI/CD

 This set of configurations is used for calculating [DORA metrics](../DORA.md).

+BitBucket has several key CI entities: `pipelines`, `pipeline steps`, and `deployments`.
+A Bitbucket pipeline contains several pipeline steps.
+Each pipeline step defined with a deployment key can be mapped to a BitBucket deployment.

-A Bitbucket pipeline has many steps.
-Each Bitbucket pipeline is converted to a cicd_pipeline in the domain layer and each Bitbucket pipeline step is converted to a cicd_task in the domain layer.
+Each Bitbucket pipeline is converted to a cicd_pipeline in DevLake's domain layer schema and each Bitbucket pipeline step is converted to a cicd_task in DevLake's domain layer.
 ![image](https://user-images.githubusercontent.com/3294100/220288225-71bee07d-c319-45bd-98e5-f4d01359840e.png)

 ![image](https://user-images.githubusercontent.com/3294100/220289726-3909d368-1414-456c-a527-12a693745611.png)

-If you are using Bitbucket Deployments and Environments, please select "Detect Deployment from Environment in BitBucket".
-DevLake will consider the pipeline steps with deployment as a deployment and use the environment type of deployment in cicd_task.
+If you are using BitBucket Deployments and Environments, DevLake will consider the pipeline steps with deployment as a deployment and use the environment type of deployment in cicd_task.

-Or if you're using Bitbucket pipelines to conduct `deployments`, please select "Detect Deployment from Pipeline Step Names in BitBucket", and input the RegEx in the following fields:
+Or if you're using BitBucket pipelines to conduct `deployments`, please select "Detect Deployments from Pipeline steps in BitBucket", and input the RegEx in the following fields:

-- Deployment: A Bitbucket pipeline steps with a name that matches the given regEx will be considered as a deployment.
+- Deployment: A BitBucket pipeline steps with a name that matches the given regEx will be considered as a deployment.
-- Production: A Bitbucket pipeline steps with a name that matches the given regEx will be considered a job in the production environment.
+- Production: A BitBucket pipeline steps with a name that matches the given regEx will be considered a job in the production environment.

-The deployment and production regex are only applied to the records in the cicd_tasks table when Bitbucket Deployments not exists.
+The deployment and production regex are only applied to the records in the cicd_tasks table when BitBucket Deployments not exists.

 #### Additional Settings (Optional)